-Irish golf writer, blogger, photographer.
-I travelled Ireland by camper van playing and reviewing every 18 hole course for a book named Hooked (published by Collins Press).
+Irish golf writer & photographer.
+My book ‘Hooked’ reviews and rates all 350 18-hole courses in Ireland.
+In May 2014, ‘Driving the Green’ will be published, telling the camper van-tales that happened along the way.
+My publisher is Collins Press.
 I write for Irish and UK magazines, golf websites, fellow bloggers and myself… if there's something you want to know about Irish golf courses/travel, drop me a line.

 The Mount Juliet special promotions continue into